Flaque/quirk/README.md

 Quirk is licensed under the [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License), which guarantees end users the freedom to study, share, and modify the software.

-Note that this license **does not** give free reign to redistribute the name and branding of quirk.
+Note that this license **Does Not** give free reign to redistribute the name and branding of quirk.
 So if you'd like to publish your own version, please rename it to avoid end-user confusion.

 ©2021 Quirk CBT.
 All Rights Reserved.